anncee02/civ-ipriot-smiley/knowledge_and_evidence.md

   5. **Update the `complexion` method:** Adjust this method to return `self.my_complexion`, ensuring that whatever color is assigned during instantiation is what the smiley displays.

   6. **Verification:** Run the updated code to confirm that Smileys still defaults to yellow unless specified otherwise.

+> RESPONSE TO FEEDBACK on why a ternary was used to define self.my_complexion and in what circumstances it would be appropriate and why it was unnecessary in this case:
+> It did not occur to me until reading the feedback that using the ternary operator in the Smiley class added unnecessary complexity (redundant) without significant benefits, as using the or operator would be enough as a straightforward approach.
+> When appropriate, a ternary operator would be suitable to use when there are two distinct. non-default options to choose between based on a condition.
+The change has been made in the code.
+>
+> RESPONSE TO FEEDBACK on why create a complexion if we are referencing my_complexion outside the class:
+> Similar to the above, I realised that creating both complexion and my_complexion introduced was redundant, as directly referencing self.my_complexion outside the class defeated the point of encapsulation.
+The refactoring has been done.

   ### Flexible Colors – Step 3